helenapedro/zepedro-engineering-portfolio/README.md

 - TTL-based expiration (`DEFAULT_CACHE_TTL_MS`, currently 1 hour).
 - Memory-first lookup with persistent fallback.
 - Fail-open behavior if browser storage is unavailable (app continues using memory cache).

+## Projects Query Strategy

+The projects listing (`src/pages/projects/ProjectContainer.jsx`) uses server-side querying:

+- Category filtering is executed in Firestore (`where('categoryId', 'in', [...])`).
+- Pagination is cursor-based (`orderBy(documentId()) + startAfter(...) + limit(pageSize)`).
+- Total matching rows are retrieved with `getCountFromServer(...)`.
+- Category counters in the filter dropdown are fetched with Firestore count queries.

+This avoids loading the entire `projects` collection into the browser and scales better as data grows.

+## Firestore Notes

+- Firestore `in` filters support up to 10 values.
+The app enforces this limit for selected categories.
+- Depending on your Firestore project settings, an index may be requested at runtime.
+If prompted, create it using the link from the Firestore error message.
+- Ensure Firestore rules allow read queries on `projects` and `category` for these filtered/count operations.

 ## Notes